isdidum/didum-gitbin/readme.txt

+Welcome Didum's Repository | didum-gitrepo
-Wednesday, 10/20/2021
+Created Wednesday, 10/20/2021

-This git repository is used to collaborate with team members on projects - Revature.
+This git repository is created to support collaboration with team members on assigned projects.
-It also contains current workflows: projects and assignments w.r.t.
-Revature training.
+Hence, it contains current workflows: projects and assignments w.r.t.
+Revature's online Software Training Program.

+This file has been generated for documentation purposes Revised & updated on Wednesday, October 27, 2021

 -----
 Didum
+iusc13@hushmail.com